bodardr/bodardr/README.md

 - 👋 Hi, I’m @bodardr
 - 👀 I’m interested in Unity Graphics and Game dev
-- 🌱 I’m currently learning Calculus and more Post-Processing
+- 🌱 I’m currently learning Fourier Transforms (hopefully) and researching  Subsurface Scattering Techniques.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on party games.
+Think the Wii Era, with Miis and all. that's my jam.
-- 📫 You can reach me out by writing to romain.bodard@videotron.ca or by adding me on Discord @"Romain B. #9047".
+- 📫 You can reach me out by writing to romain.bodard@videotron.ca or by adding me on Discord @bodardr.

 <!---
 bodardr/bodardr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.